Kalahari Resorts: Sandusky

-Opened in June 2005, the Sandusky, Ohio, resort's waterpark is 173000 sqft.
+Opened on May 20, 2005, the Sandusky, Ohio, resort's waterpark is 173000 sqft.
 In 2008, the resort expanded its 80000 sqft water park by 93000 sqft, making it the largest indoor hotel water park at that time.
 The water park contains a FoilTec roof system that lets in natural light.

 With 884 guest rooms, the hotel is the largest in the state of Ohio.

 In August 2006, the resort opened a 100000 sqft convention center that was later expanded to 215000 sqft.

 On March 12, 2018, a section of HVAC ductwork fell from the ceiling of the indoor waterpark, injuring five people.

 In 2019 and 2020, the resort made some minor updates to the property.
 A new outdoor mini-golf course was constructed, the Zip Coaster roller coaster-water slide hybrid was torn down, and the water basketball area was closed and replaced with underwater virtual reality.

 Poconos

 The Pocono Mountains, Pennsylvania, location opened on July 1, 2015, and completed an expansion in March 2017.
 It consists of a 220000 sqft indoor waterpark, an outdoor waterpark, 230000 sqft convention center, 977 guest rooms, and a 40000 sqft arcade and entertainment center.